argv1/1live-on-spotify/readme.md

 Create a spotify playlist based on the songs from Klaus Fiehes show Korrektes Zeug using spotipy.

 ## Playlists
-If you just want to listen to the songs, you could follow me [spotify profile](https://open.spotify.com/user/11123260766) or just visit my [spotify playlists](https://open.spotify.com/playlist/2OS7vZcECoJvIHkp6yedFz).
+If you just want to listen to the songs, you could follow my [spotify profile](https://open.spotify.com/user/11123260766) or just visit my [spotify playlists](https://open.spotify.com/playlist/2OS7vZcECoJvIHkp6yedFz).

 ## Usage
 run pip to ensure all requirements are fulfilled